-Valley of Fire Nevada is a true gem filled with red sandstone outcrops that resemble a fire wave on a bright sunny day.
+Valley of Fire State Park is a true gem filled with red sandstone outcrops that resemble a fire wave on a bright sunny day.

-Besides being one of the best places to visit near Las Vegas, it’s also a great place to stop because of its incredible scenery, if you are just driving from Utah to California or the other way around.
+Besides being one of the best places to visit near Las Vegas, it’s also a great place to stop because of its incredible scenery, if you are traveling between Utah and California.

-Valley of Fire State Park – brief introduction
+Valley of Fire State Park – a brief introduction

 The Valley of Fire State Park has two main roads through the park, The Valley of Fire Highway, that runs east to west and has both entrances to the park.
 The top stops along this highway include the Beehives, Atlatl Rock, Seven Sisters and Elephant Rock.

 Another major road through the park is Mouse’s Tank Road (or White Domes Road) that stretches north from the Valley of Fire Highway, and takes you through the main area of the state park.
-This is an incredibly scenic road, so get your camera ready and be prepared to make make a few stops along the way.
+This is an incredibly scenic road, so get your camera ready and be prepared to make make many stops.
 There are also several hiking trails along this highway.

-The best things to do in Valley of Fire
+What to do in Valley of Fire State Park

-A guided tour of the Valley of Fire from Las Vegas is the best option if you don’t have a car rental, and still want to see this place.
-Guided tours leave daily from Las Vegas and include a guided tour of the area accompanied by a professional guide who will show you the top highlights of the park such as hikes and scenic overlooks.
+A guided tour of the Valley of Fire State Park from Las Vegas is the best option if you don’t have a car rental, and still want to see this place.
+Valley of Fire tours leave daily from Las Vegas and include an overview of the area by a professional guide who will show you the top highlights of the state park.